skip to main |

 The sea is ponderous and grey.
 Early morning dew clings to the rigging and it's brittle cold.
 The sun is a weird crystal ball dissipating an emerald mist.
 Black-backed gulls dive-bomb a silver current - a shoal of mackerel.

-that's to the stern, the rear of the vessel, for the uninitiated).
+I'm lugging a full pail of soapy water aft (that's to the stern, the rear of the vessel, for the uninitiated).
 The bucket is heavy and the water warm.
 It sloshes and spills and splashes my shoes.
 My toes squelch inside the sopping canvas.
 Deck-scrubbing duty is not exactly what I had in mind when my father suggested a leisurely sail down the west coast of Africa.
 I slam the bucket floor to the decking and blow into my hands.
 This business is for the birds.
 As though attune my thoughts, a gull screeches overhead and, with an obnoxious plop, a white-grey glob of crap splatters the deck at my feet.
 I pull the collars of my duffel coat closed and breathe plumes of smoky breath into the chilled air.
 What wouldn't I give to be home?

 It's spring 1934, two years prior, and there's a pleasant breeze.
 I'm leaning at the fence leading to the woodland.
 Beside me, Raffles, raucous and excited, is leaping at butterflies and burrowing his nose into the damp soil.
 I gaze back towards Arbor Hall.
 It's a sensible, elegant sight.
 Nothing dramatic or savage about it.
 Rolling hills, stately poplars, a discreet curve of gravel.
 It’s been in the St John family for centuries.
 Mother’s haven from the world.
 I wonder what she’d make of all this.